MbIXjkee/scope_manager/README.md

 ### Initialize ScopeManager

-Before you run your app, you need to initialize the `ScopeManager` with your `RootScope` implementation and define how `FeatureScope`s should be created.
+Before you run your app, you need to initialize the `ScopeManager` with your `RootScope` implementation and define how each `FeatureScope` should be created.

 ```dart
 void main() async {